WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `On Role Change` triggers on a role change (use `@RoleChanger` to get the responsible player)
 - `On Removal` triggers when the current attribute is removed.
 Can only be used inside attributes.
 - `On End` triggers when the game ends
+- `On '<Value>' Emitted` triggers when an emitting action is used to emit a specific value.

 ----
 #### Action Restrictions